 CRT Speech Codec

 Speech codecs (AAC, Opus, EVS) use Modified Discrete Cosine Transform to decompose audio into frequency bands, then quantize per-band.
 Patented: psychoacoustic models, bit allocation, entropy coding, packet loss concealment.
-CRT approach: encode speech spectral features (sub-bass, bass, midrange, presence, brilliance, air) as ring elements in Z/12612600.
-6 CRT channels = 6 algebraically independent spectral bands.
-Quantize each channel independently.
-L=11 = error concealment for free.
+CRT approach: encode speech spectral features (sub-bass, bass, midrange, presence, brilliance, air, ultrasonic) as ring elements in Z/214,414,200.
+7 CRT channels = 7 algebraically independent spectral bands.
+Quantize each channel independently. mod-11 = error concealment for free.
 No MDCT.
 No psychoacoustic model.
 The ring structure IS the transform.

 How It Works